widdix/attachmentav-wordpress/plugin/README.txt

 * Open the attachmentAV plugin settings tab.
 * Create a subscription for the attachmentAV API and enter the API key.

+Go to [attachmentAV for WordPress Setup Guide](https://attachmentav.com/help/setup-guide/wordpress.html) for more detailed setup instructions.

 == Frequently Asked Questions ==

 = Which file types are supported? =